Retirement in the Time of Coronavirus: 18 Tips for How to Plan Your Future Amid this Health Crisis

 Be brave and enter your account balances as they stand today.

-- Then, imagine where they might be in two months (maybe down even more) and three months from now (perhaps recovered).
+- Then, imagine where they might be in two months (maybe down even more) and six months from now (perhaps on the road to recovery).
 Just remember that anything and everything can change.

 - See what happens if the recovery is slower.
 Can you sustain losses for the next two or three years?